sakuli/Docs/content/enterprise_features/sakuli-dashboard-k8s.md

 kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "dockerhub-sakuli-secret"}]}'
 {{</highlight>}}

-Now it is possible to import the image from the secured registry.

 You can start your Sakuli Dashboard using two different approaches:
 - Set up the Sakuli Dashboard manually via [CLI](#k8s-cli).